ConstantinoSchillebeeckx/meowcow/README.md

 }
 ```

-Note that in the above example, our data comes with a primary key column `ID` which we want to ignore - specify this attribute as an `"excluded"` data type.
+Note that in the above example, our data comes with a surrogate key column `ID` which we want to ignore - specify this attribute as an `"excluded"` data type.